openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

    ```
 Use the `--trusted-host` parameter if the URL above is `http` instead of `https`.

-* If you run into incompatibility issues between components after installing new OpenVINO version, try running `requirements.txt` with the following command:
+* If you run into incompatibility issues between components after installing new Intel® Distribution of OpenVINO™ version, try running `requirements.txt` with the following command:

    ```
    pip install -r <INSTALL_DIR>/intel/openvino_2022/tools/requirements.txt